 Without knowing exactly how the granite sealer was applied I can't say why one seems fine and the other blotchy, but....

-Most black granite does not need a granite sealer.
-Black granites are typically so dense to be essentially non-absorbent and will not stain except in extreme circumstancses.
+Most black granite does not need a sealer.
+Black granite countertops are typically so dense to be essentially non-absorbent and will not stain except in extreme circumstances.

 In fact, most black granite cannot be sealed since the sealer will not absorb.

-What happens when a granite sealer is applied to a black granite like Absolute Black or Black Galaxy is that it just sits on top until it dries leaving a dull hazy and/or blotchy film on top.
+When a granite sealer is applied to a black granite like Absolute Black or Black Galaxy it just sits on top until it dries leaving a dull hazy, streaky, or blotchy sealer residue on top.

-Now, if the sealer is wiped off completely prior to drying like it should be then you may not develop any problem.
-Not likely the sealer has absorbed at all, but wiping down until dry at least avoids creating a problem.
+Now, if the sealer is wiped off completely prior to drying like it should be, then you may not develop any problem.
+It's not likely the sealer absorbed much if at all into black granite, but wiping down until dry at least avoids creating a haze problem.

-If you did apply the granite sealer and just let it sit until dry it is possible that some absorbed and other areas it didn't.
+If applied and left to dry, it is possible that some sealer absorbed in some spots and in other areas it didn't.

-Anyway, you'll need to strip off the sealer using methylene chloride.
-You may have luck re-applying the granite sealer to try and get it to re-absorb the dried sealer then remove, but may be too late.
+Strip it off by washing and scrubbing with methylene chloride.
+You may have luck re-applying the sealer to try and get it to re-absorb the dried sealer then remove all excess and dry completely.
+But may be too late.